 3. Unusual Format Required

-a.
-Frequently a “flat file” or CSV format is imposed by governments, banks, investors, and auditors for uploading into different software applications.
+Sometimes you need a “flat file” or CSV format for governments, banks, investors, and auditors, or to upload into different software applications.
 No need to do this manually!
 And sometimes, your manual report process may be compensating for a poor system set up, such as a Chart of Accounts or Items.
 You might even need customized account groupings for certain reports.

 4. Specific Look & Feel Required